This section provides information on BRCA1, BRCA2 and other high-risk gene mutations, and how these gene mutations impact breast cancer risk.

 Other genes are under study and may also play a role in breast cancer.

-Like other gene mutations, BRCA1/2 mutations are rare in the general population.
-In the U.S., between one in 400 and one in 800 people in the general population have a BRCA1/2 mutation.
-However, prevalence varies by ethnic group.
-Among Ashkenazi Jewish men and women, about one in 40 have a BRCA1/2 mutation .
+Like other gene mutations, BRCA1 and BRCA2 mutations are rare in the general population.
+In the U.S., about 1 in 400 people have a BRCA1/2 mutation .

 Learn about risk-reducing options for women at higher risk.

 Learn about genetic testing.

 For a summary of research studies on BRCA1 and BRCA2 mutations and breast cancer, visit the Breast Cancer Research Studies section.